 There are a plethora of power supplies sold for Amateur Radio use that I have found, based on experience of helping other Radio Amateurs, should be avoided like the plague.
 This page contains some tips to help everyone gauge the best power supply to chose.
 The power supplies mentioned here have been tested in real-world operations.
 I have some unpleasant news for many of the power supply manufacturers!

 The main question you will pose yourself is: "switched-more or linear?"
 There are pros and cons for each type of power supply.
 Linear power supplies can be RF quiet if positioned far enough away from your transceiver(s), although a 50/60/100/120 Hz hum can end up imposed on your transmissions.
 Linear power supplies are also very heavy - especially those that deliver a large amount of current.
 They are also thermally inefficient, often requiring huge heat-sinks and noisy fans - and fan noise can end-up being picked-up by the microphone.
+Many lack a fail-safe system to crowbar and blow a fuse should a regulator transistor fail.
+This fault condition could end-up delivering over 20 volts to your expensive equipment.

 Switched mode power supplies offer a greater power density in a smaller and lighter package.
 They are thermally efficient and can be cheaper than their linear counterparts.
 The largest con with a switched-mode is the possibility to generate a great deal of radio frequency interference (QRM).